rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. dropdown:: ... initialise a development environment
+.. admonition:: ... initialise a development environment

    Activate the target environment and use the ``pip-init`` make target: